- Core Argument

 - Scalability is an engineering problem, not a hiring problem.

-If you have been navigating this site using the "Polymorphic" toggle, you’ve seen the distinction between The Boardroom (Strategy) and The Engine Room (Execution).
-But there is a dangerous void that often exists between them.
+If you've been navigating this site using the "Polymorphic" toggle, you've seen the distinction between The Boardroom (Strategy) and The Engine Room (Execution).
+A dangerous void often exists between them — and that void has a name: the Accidental Operating Model.

 True scalability is the ability to increase revenue without a linear increase in cost.

-Achieving this requires more than just hiring smart people or buying better software.
-It requires a robust Target Operating Model (TOM).
-This is the flagship product of the Operational Architect.
+Achieving this requires more than hiring smart people or buying better software.
+It requires a Target Operating Model (TOM) — the flagship product of the Operational Architect.
 It is the schematic that ensures your organization doesn't just grow, but scales.

 2.1 The Crisis of the "Accidental" Operating Model